 Our experience has been that five year olds are a little too young for karate class at UYK.
 If your child is about to have a birthday (within the next 2 months), please feel free to come to class and give it a try.
 There is a fairly major shift in ability to focus from five to six (as 5K starts), and we have noticed five year olds’ attentions will wander fairly quickly.
 This can make class difficult and sour the experience for the child.
 Obviously, every child is different, and Sensei Dawkins is willing to discuss exceptions with any concerned parent.
 As the dojo grows, Little Dragons classes (for students age 3-5) are a definite possibility!

 Q: I see that you have currently have classes for kids.
 Do you have classes available for adults!

 Yes!
-UYK is ready to start youth/adult classes as soon as we have two or more youth/adult students.
-The adult classes are intended for students 13-up, and they will be geared to older students with a desire for streamlined martial arts study.
+UYK offers adult classes on Wednesdays with a combined class on Thursdays.
+The adult classes are intended for students 16-up, and they will be geared to older students with a desire for streamlined martial arts study.
 This will be a traditional karate class, and it will also be a lot of fun!